 We will give you information on how to care for the toenail and how to prevent the nail from becoming ingrown again.
 In some instances, if the toenail is not the correct shape, we may have to discuss ingrown toenail surgery as the best long term option for you.
 Make an appointment with Foot Factor Podiatry today to free yourself from the pain of ingrown toenails!

 Ingrown toenail surgery: In some instances, some ingrown toenails are unable to be treated without surgery.
 This is when we discuss ingrown toenail surgery.
-Ingrown toenail surgery is something we can offer here in our clinical rooms and is performed under a local anesthetic.
+Ingrown toenail surgery is something we can offer here in our clinical rooms and is performed under a local anaesthetic.

 While there is a recovery period after the surgery, most people comment that the pain of their ingrown toenail is immediately reduced.

 We recommend an appointment to discuss your suitability for the procedure and for you to get more details before booking the procedure.